Shopify/heap-profiler/README.md

 end
 ```

-To then analyse the profile
+To then analyse the profile, run the `heap-profiler` command against the directory you specified.
+Note that on large applications this can take a while, but if you are profiling a production
+application, you can download the profile directory and do the analysis on another machine.

 ```bash
 $ heap-profiler path/to/report/directory